A BRIEF HISTORY OF PLYMOUTH, DEVON, ENGLAND

 In the 13th century friars arrived in Plymouth.
 Friars were like monks but instead of withdrawing from the world they went out to preach and to help the poor.
-The Dominicans were called Black friars because of the colour of their costumes.
-There were also Carmelites in Plymouth, known as White friars, who lived in a building by Friars station and Franciscans, or Grey friars, who lived in Woolster Street.
+The Dominicans were called Black friars because of the color of their costumes.
+There were also Carmelites in Plymouth, known as White Friars, who lived in a building by Friars station and Franciscans, or Grey Friars, who lived in Woolster Street.

 The next day the French sailed away but only after burning much of the town.
 (This was easily done as most of the buildings were of wood with thatched roofs).
-Afterwards part of the town was called Breton Side.
-After this disaster Plymouth was soon rebuilt and began to flourish once more.
+Afterward, part of the town was called Breton Side.
+After this disaster, Plymouth was soon rebuilt and began to flourish once more.

 In 1497 John Cabot discovered Newfoundland with its rich stocks of fish.
 From then on fishermen from Plymouth fished off the coast of Newfoundland.
 Fishing was the most important industry in Tudor Plymouth.
-However many other goods were imported into Tudor Plymouth such as wine, fruit, sugar and paper from France and Spain.
+However many other goods were imported such as wine, fruit, sugar, and paper from France and Spain.
 Hemp for rope making was imported from the Baltic.
 Hops were imported from Holland.
 Wool and tin were exported from Plymouth.

 In 1590 Drake built a conduit to bring water into Plymouth.
-However like all towns at that time Plymouth suffered from outbreaks of plague, which killed a large part of the population each time it struck.
+However, like all towns at that time, it suffered from outbreaks of plague, which killed a large part of the population each time it struck.
 There was a particularly severe outbreak in 1627.
-However the population of Plymouth always recovered.
+However, the population always recovered.

 In 1689 it was decided to build a dockyard at Devonport.
 A dry dock was built there in 1693.
-The Admiralty also built storehouse, quarters for officers and in 1698, a ropehouse where rope was made.
+The Admiralty also built a storehouse, quarters for officers, and in 1698, a rope house where ropes were made.